blazerzar/dl-project/README.md

-# 🔉 Sound Event Localization and Detection Evaluated in Real Spatial Sound Scenes
+# 🔉 Sound Event Localization and Detection

-Final project for the course Deep Learning based on the DCASE 2023 Challenge.
+Final project for the course Deep Learning based on the DCASE 2023 Challenge - **Sound Event Localization and Detection Evaluated in Real Spatial Sound Scenes**.

 ## Description